crow-translate/crow-translate/README.md

 #### openSUSE (Tumbleweed, Leap)

-Users of openSUSE Tumbleweed (rolling distribution) can always install the latest version via `$ sudo zypper install crow-translate`
+Tumbleweed users can always install the latest version via `$ sudo zypper install crow-translate`

-A package for users of the other openSUSE distributions like Leap 15.x is available on [OBS](https://software.opensuse.org/package/crow-translate?search_term=crow-translate).
+A package for users of the other openSUSE distributions like Leap 15.x is available on [Open Build Service](https://software.opensuse.org/package/crow-translate?search_term=crow-translate).

 ## Building